Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 Last Edited=16 Jan 2005

 Henry Adams Storer was born on 22 May 1888 in 18 Adelaide Street, Hartlepool, Durham, England.1,2 He was the son of Henry Taylorson Storer and Mary Good.
-He was baptized on 7 October 1888 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by J W Pattison.
-In the census of 31 March 1901 in West View, Front Street, Seaton Carew, Hartlepool, Durham, England, he was listed as the son of Henry Taylorson Storer.1
+He was baptised on 7 October 1888 in Holy Trinity, Seaton Carew, Durham, England, by J W Pattison.
+In the census of 31 March 1901 in West View, Front Street, Seaton Carew, Durham, England, he was listed as the son of Henry Taylorson Storer.1

 Sources of Information